chainroot/cvms/helm/README.md

 The following table lists the configurable parameters of the CVMS chart and their default values.

+**Note**: You must provide cvmsConfig.monikers and cvmsConfig.chains for monitoring Cosmos validators with cvms, checkout the example in https://github.com/cosmostation/cvms/blob/release/docs/setup.md

 | Parameter                | Description                           | Default                        |
 |--------------------------|---------------------------------------|--------------------------------|
 | `imagePullSecrets`       | Image pull secrets                    | `[]`                           |